Winners: Who benefits from recent BoC rate hold?

 Why interest rates change: Balancing growth and inflation

 The BoC uses interest rate adjustments to influence economic activity and inflation.
-With inflation now at 1.8% — significantly down from the rates seen in 2024 — the central bank sees room to stimulate growth without risking runaway price increases.
+With inflation dipping — with a projected inflation of 1.5% in April 2025, which is significantly down from the rates seen in 2024 — the central bank sees room to stimulate growth without risking runaway price increases.

 James Orlando, an economist with TD, emphasizes the cautious nature of the BoC’s approach: “Given where interest rates are in Canada, we think the BoC can go slower with its cuts.”
 This careful strategy reflects the complexity of stimulating growth while avoiding excess borrowing.